 - Recap Episode: Commonly, one episode (usually close to the end of the story) would be spent summarizing the story up to that point, using Stock Footage.
 Some serials had 2-3 recap chapters to keep the show on budget.

-- Sharp-Dressed Man / Badass in a Nice Suit: Also a product of the genre's era, a time when men generally wore suits, ties and hats as a matter of course (at least, for works that were contemporary in setting).
+- Sharp-Dressed Man: Also a product of the genre's era, a time when men generally wore suits, ties and hats as a matter of course (at least, for works that were contemporary in setting).
 The Hero, in particular, never seems to get his suit smudged no matter what he goes through — which gets particularly notable when the Hero wears the exact same outfit throughout the story, in order to facilitate Stock Footage.

 - Stock Footage lifted from previous episodes helped stretch the budgets.
 Exaggerated when serials started lifting footage from other serials.

 - Exaggerated further by the 1950s where entire serials were written and cast around the use of stock footage.
 New footage in these serials tended to be used to segue to massive amounts of stock footage.

 - To Be Continued: Arguably, the Trope Maker; each episode (except for the last one, of course) encouraged the viewers to return to the theatre next week to view the next chapter in the story.

 - You Can't Thwart Stage One: These things had to go on for twelve or so episodes, you know.

 - Near-Villain Victory: The Hero usually triumphs at juuuust the last moment.

 - Zeerust: Naturally for any such set in the future, like Buck Rogers, or in space, like Flash Gordon.

 - Fantômas (1913, Gaumont): There was another one made in the United States in 1920, which is now lost.